lakewik/EasyStorj/README.md

 Very early alpha dev version, we are working on download and uploads but others functions like buckets, file managing, mirrors listing have been implemented.

+Layout of this gui is created by @Davasny (https://github.com/Davasny)

 ## How to run (Alpha version)